thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/assets.md

 ## Asset relations

 ThingsBoard provides the user interface and REST APIs to provision and manage multiple entity types and their [relations](/docs/pe/user-guide/entities-and-relations/) in your IoT application.
+For instance, you can create a relations with the devices that are related to this asset.
+You can do this in the Relations tab:

 {% include images-gallery.html imageCollection="asset-relations-pe" %}